pu2is/filaxo/README.md

-# Filax.One — CRM Reporting Chatbot
+# CRM Reporting Chatbot MVP 1

 AI-powered chatbot for Filax.One, a CRM system for automotive dealerships.
 Users ask natural-language questions against the CRM database and get back charts, tables, and a saveable personal dashboard.